dr-yst/org-x/dev-docs/activeContext.md

 - Testing Svelte 5 components requires specific JSDOM configuration and updated selectors
 - The HeadlinesList component needs to handle different title formats (string or object) from the Rust backend
 - Some overlapping fields in the Rust type definitions could be consolidated for better maintainability
+- When refactoring Rust structures, tests need to be carefully updated to reflect the new structure
+- Code quality is improved by addressing compiler warnings early
+- Proper handling of imports and unused variables reduces potential bugs and improves code clarity
+- When fields are moved from one struct to another during refactoring, access patterns need to be updated
+- Adding convenience methods can significantly improve code usability and maintainability

 ### Difficulties and Solutions
 - Challenge: Determining the appropriate MVP scope